Wanted: Brooks Typewriter

-The Brooks typewriter was invented by Byron A. Brooks, was a prolific typewriter designer.
-The typewriter was covered by patents dated to October 21, 1890, June 30, 1891 and November 24, 1891.
-It was first sold by the Brooks Typewriter Company of New York, NY and then by the Union Writing Machine Company, also of New York.
-The actual production of the typewriter was outsourced to the S.S.
-White Dental Manufacturing Company in Prince's Bay, NY.
-The Brooks' most striking feature is its rear-downstrike typebar arrangement which gives it its cathedral appearance.
-A name variant of the Brook, The Eclipse, is also known.
+The Brooks Typewriter was invented by Byron A. Brooks, a prolific typewriter designer.
+It was covered by patents dated to October 21, 1890, June 30, 1891 and November 24, 1891.
+The typewriter was first sold by the Brooks Typewriter Company of New York, NY and then by the Union Writing Machine Company, also of New York.
+Its actual production was outsourced to the S.S.
+White Dental Manufacturing Company of Prince's Bay, NY.
+The Brooks' most striking feature was its rear-downstrike typebar arrangement which gave it its cathedral appearance.
+The predecessor to the Brooks, The Eclipse, is also known.

-Read a letter about the Brooks written by typewriter historian and collector Don Sutherland here...
+Read a letter to the Staten Island Institute of Arts and Sciences about the Brooks here and a story wrote for Modern Mimeoslop here.
+Both were written by typewriter historian and collector Don Sutherland.